Loading...

 Mindful Eating

-Eat slowly and mindfully to allow your body time to signal fullness and better manage digestion.
+Eat slowly and mindfully to give your body time to process the food, which can help prevent overeating and large glucose spikes.

 Monitor Blood Sugar